 The pressure switch (located internally) shuts down the motor and relieves air pressure in the pump and transfer tube when the air pressure in the tank reaches the kick-out pressure.
-As compressed air is used and the pressure level in the tank drops to the kick-in pressure, the pressure switch restarts the motor automatically, without warning, and the pump resumes compressing air.
+As compressed air is used and the pressure level in the tank drops to the kick-in pressure, the pressure, the pressure switch restarts the motor automatically, without warning, and the pump resumes compressing air.

-Assembling the Compressor
+Assembling the Air Compressor

-- 1 Unpack the air compressor.
+Unpack the air compressor.
 Inspect the unit for damage.
 If the unit has been damaged in transit, contact the carrier and complete a damage claim.
-Do this immediately because there are time limitations to damaged claims.
-The carton should contain:
+Do this immediatly because there are time limitations to damage claims.
+The carton should contain.

-- Air compressor
+- Air Compressor

-- Operator and parts manuals
+- Manual

 - Handle

-- Wheel Assembly
+- Accessories

-Compressor (cont'd) Assembling the Compressor (cont'd)

-- Tighten the handle into its position with screws included. - 2 Check the compressor's serial label to ensure that you have received the model ordered, and that it has the required pressure rating for its intended use. - 3 Locate the compressor according to the following guidelines: - a Position the compressor near a grounded electrical outlet (see GROUNDING INSTRUCTIONS, above). - b The compressor must be at least 12 inches (31 cm) from any wall or obstruction, in a clean, well-ventilated area, to ensure sufficient air flow and cooling. - c In cold climates, store portable compressors in a heated building when not in use.
-This will reduce problems with motor starting and freezing of water condensation. - d Remove the compressor from the shipping pallet or carton and place it on the floor or a hard, level surface.
-The compressor must be level to ensure proper drainage of the moisture in the tank. - 4 Connect an air hose to the compressor hose outlet.

-Compressor (cont'd) Compressor Controls
+COMPRESSOR CONTROLS

-- Power switch: This switch turns the compressor power ON and OFF. - Pressure switch: This switch turns on the compressor.
-It is operated automatically when the power switch is in the ON position, it allows the compressor to start up or shut down automatically, without warning, depending upon air demand. - Pressure Relieve Valve: If the pressure switch does not shut down the motor when pressure reaches the preset level, this valve will pop open automatically to prevent over pressurization.
-To operate manually, pull the ring on the valve to relieve air pressure in the tank. - Tank Pressure Gauge: This gauge measures the pressure level of the air stored in the tank.
-It is not adjustable by the operator, and does not indicate line pressure. - Air Pressure Regulator: This air pressure regulator enables you to adjust line pressure to the tool you are using.
+Power switch: This switch turns the compressor power ON and OFF.

+Pressure switch: This switch turns on the compressor.
+It is operated automatically when the power switch is in the ON position, it allows the compressor to start up or shut down automatically, without warning, depending upon air demand.

+Pressure Relieve Valve: If the pressure switch does not shut down the motor when pressure reaches the preset level, this valve will pop open automatically to prevent over pressurization.
+To operate manually, pull the ring on the valve to relieve air pressure in the tank.

+Tank Pressure Gauge: This gauge measures the pressure level of the air stored in the tank.
+It is not adjustable by the operator and does not indicate line pressure.

+Air Pressure Regulator: This air pressure regulator enables you to adjust line pressure to the tool you are using.